HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 <foo>&xxe;</foo>
 ```

-In this payload, the entity "xxe" will return the content of the file `/etc/passwd` since it is referenced below the definition in the element foo.
+In this payload, the entity “xxe” will return the content of the file `/etc/passwd` since it is referenced below the definition in the element foo.
 Depending on the context this may not result in data exfiltration since it depends on how the application returns data.

 ### Common Unix/Linux files